tannerkj/NOAA_Storm_Events/README.md

 To load the data into the table, several options are available.
 One option, though not the most efficient, is outlined below:

 1) A python script is written to read from each year's .csv file in our details_raw folder and creates newly formatted .csv files, excluding the unnecessary data.
+It is then executed in the appropriate directory using the command line.

 	# data_loader.py
 	# reads .csv files in ./details_raw